Manny Santiago: Philanthropy

 In 2011, Santiago organized his first Prince of Puerto Rico skateboarding contest.

 "With his Rookie of the Year winnings from the 2011 Dew Tour, Manny gives back to his friends and teammates in order to best appreciate how skating has affected his life.
 What started out as a small trip grew into a full tour equipped with multiple teams, demos and a contest for the kids."

 Santiago and childhood friend and professional skateboarder, Dave Bachinsky spent thirteen-hour days in Puerto Rico repairing a local skate park in preparation for the contest.
 Santiago has held the contest every year thereafter with additions including a child's division, "Coqui" and women's division, "Princess of Puerto Rico".
-Santiago continues to be a highly respected skateboarder and philanthropic figure in Puerto Rico.
+Santiago continues to be a respected skateboarder and philanthropic figure in Puerto Rico.

 SK8HOP

 In 2012, Santiago began a skateboarding distribution with Fico Rodriguez called SK8HOP in Puerto Rico.
 In 2014, Santiago opened his first skateboard shop, SK8HOP with Fico Rodriguez in Mayaguez, Puerto Rico.